Purposeful thinking and communication theory

 Kasey continued to share his thoughts about LMC and a debate team: "My most coveted goal here at LMC is to build the best community college debate team in the United States.
 That team will give elite transfer and scholarship opportunities to our students and prepare them for critical thinking in life and the workplace.
 It is going to take a lot of time, sacrifice, and community from other faculty and staff; but I think we can win the community college national championship in parliamentary debate in the next ten years."

-Nancy started teaching at LMC 2001.
-She also teach at San Joaquin Delta and Merritt Colleges.
-She loves technology, including teaching online classes.
+Nancy started teaching at LMC, in 2001 and also teaches at San Joaquin Delta College and Merritt College.
+Nancy loves teaching speech and communication classes.
+It is her passion!